 - 90-degree wall sit (quadriceps and gluteal muscles)

-- Reverse back extensions (lower back, gluteal and hamstring muscles) - lying face down with torso over table or bench and lift legs to the level of hips hold top position for 1-2 seconds and repeat
+- Reverse back extensions (lower back, gluteal and hamstring muscles) - lying face down with torso over table or bench and lift legs to the level of hips hold the top position for 1-2 seconds and repeat

 - Hover (abdominal, hip flexor, and lower back muscles) - initially off knees progressing to toes.

 - Cool down and stretch - (5 minutes jog or cycle etc. and 5 minutes of stretching)

-Start at stage 1 when the circuit is comfortably achieved by the athlete progress onto the next stage.
+Start at stage 1 when the athlete progress comfortably achieves the circuit onto the next stage.

 - Stage 1: Perform 20 seconds of each exercise for as many controlled repetitions as possible, followed by 40 seconds rest, and then move onto the next exercise.
 Perform 1 circuit - total workout time approximately 25 minutes (including warm-up and cool-down).

 - Stage 3: Perform the same as stage 2 but repeat the circuit 2 times - total workout time approximately 38 minutes.

-- Stage 4: Perform 2 circuits but increase exercise time to 40 seconds per exercise with 50 seconds recovery - total workout time approximately 40 minutes.
+- Stage 4: Perform two circuits but increase exercise time to 40 seconds per exercise with 50 seconds recovery - total workout time approximately 40 minutes.

-- Stage 5: Perform 2 circuits but increase exercise time to 50 seconds per exercise with 50 seconds recovery - total workout time approximately 43 minutes.
+- Stage 5: Perform two circuits but increase exercise time to 50 seconds per exercise with 50 seconds recovery - total workout time approximately 43 minutes.

-- Stage 6: Perform 2 circuits but increase exercise time to 60 seconds per exercise with 60 seconds recovery - total workout time approximately 47 minutes.
+- Stage 6: Perform two circuits but increase exercise time to 60 seconds per exercise with 60 seconds recovery - total workout time approximately 47 minutes.